cianmawhinney/visca-camera-controller/README.md

 # Camera controller

 Disclaimer: This project is unfinished and not suitable for a production environment just yet.
+Also, don't bother reading below this line, a lot of it has been changed

 ## How it works
 This application made up a main backend server, which sets out to take any form of input,